RobertoCarlos881/Mobil-development/README.md

 # Desarrollo_movil

-Este repositorio contiene archivos y programas desarrollados en la clase APPLICATION DEVELOPMENT FOR MOBILE DEVICES impartida por el profesor CIFUENTES ALVAREZ ALEJANDRO SIGFRIDO en el ciclo 2022-2.
+This repository contains files and programs developed in the APPLICATION DEVELOPMENT FOR MOBILE DEVICES class taught by Professor CIFUENTES ALVAREZ ALEJANDRO SIGFRIDO in the 2022-2 cycle.